 1:39pm, Ho Chi Minh City

-Today I woke to the comforting sounds of rain that remind me of growing up on the west coast.
+Today I woke to the comforting sounds of rain, filling me with memories of growing up in the Pacific Northwest.

 To me warm rain is like a warm blanket.